Borrowing from a credit union

 How to pay back your loan

-You can pay back your loan in several different ways, although some credit unions may not offer all methods.
+You can pay back your loan in several different ways, although some credit unions might not offer all methods.

 - By Direct Debit from your bank account